BridgesLab/CushingAcromegalyStudy/scripts/igf_analysis.md

 ```

-We normalized the expression data, removed the lowest 40% expressing transcripts and calculated the correlation between IGF levels and transcript levels for the IGF patients only.
+We normalized the expression data, and calculated the correlation between IGF levels and transcript levels for the IGF patients only.

 Correlation of IGF levels with IGF Related Transcripts
 --------------------------------------------------------